Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Great Game of Lionsberg.md

 If it works, over the coming years this will get billions of dollars of resources into self-sustaining flow, ~10% of which will be used to sustainably fund the core team and infrastructure of the confederation.

-In the meantime, I would like to secure a bridge so I can can work closely with a core team of 5 to 12 to advance the critical infrastructure and technology.
+In the meantime, I would like to secure bridge funding so I can can work closely with a core team of 5 to 12 to advance the critical infrastructure and technology.

-While it is not required for the plan to succeed, if I were the world I would take ~$10 Million of the _already existing flow of $500 Billion of philanthropic spending each year_ and contribute it to the Lionsberg 501(c)(3) so I can get the right world class talent working on this.
+While it is not required for the plan to succeed, if I were the world I would take ~$10 Million of the _already existing flow of $500 Billion of philanthropic spending each year_ and contribute it to the Lionsberg 501(c)(3) so that we can get the right world class talent working on this.

 ### 3. Solutions